maz0r/klipper_canbus/controller/mantam5p.md

 Detected UUID: fedcba654321, Application: Klipper Query Complete
 ```
-28. If all this works, proceed to setting up your printer.cfg below.
+28. If all this works, proceed to setting up your printer.cfg.
+Take the example printer.cfg of your printer and your toolhead board, but find the `[mcu]` and `[mcu <whatever>]` to modify  as shown in the printer.cfg section below:

 ## printer.cfg